DPI-WE/ruby-data-structures-algorithms-most-frequent-element-in-array/content.md

 - Any of the above, depending on the implementation
   - Correct!
 The best approach depends on the specific requirements of your application and how you want to handle edge cases.
 {: .choose_best #handle_empty_array title="How should your function handle an empty array?" points="1" answer="4" }

+## Conclusion
+In this lesson, we've tackled the challenge of finding the most frequent element in an array using hash maps for counting and array traversal.
+By breaking down the problem, employing a strategic approach with hash maps, and addressing edge cases, you